 When is the Sacrament of Baptism held?

-Baptisms are normally held once a month on a Sunday following the 11:30 am Mass.
+Baptisms are normally held once a month on a Sunday during the 11:30 am Mass.

-During this year the Baptisms are held on:
+During the year 2023 the Baptisms are held on:

 Sunday, January 29